-Under Pennsylvania law, any individual who is attempting to enroll a child must present four types of documentation, unless the child is experiencing homelessness or in foster care in which case the child must be immediately enrolled with the following documents to be provided later.
-Recent guidance issued by the Pennsylvania Department of Education in June 2023 clarifies that a family needs to provide only one document to establish each of the following:
+Under Pennsylvania law, any individual who is attempting to enroll a child must present four types of documentation, unless the child is experiencing homelessness or in foster care, in which case the child must be immediately enrolled with the following documents to be provided later.
+Guidance issued by the Pennsylvania Department of Education (PDE) in June 2023 clarifies that a family needs to provide only one document to establish each of the following:

 - Proof of the child's age: You may provide any one of the following documents to establish your child's age: a birth certificate, a notarized copy of a birth certificate, a baptismal certificate or notarized/certified copy; notarized statement from the parents or relative indicating date of birth (called an "affidavit"); a valid passport; or a prior school record indicating the date of birth.
-A family cannot be required to provide a passport, birth certificate, or Social Security number, and a school district cannot inquire about the child's or family's immigration status in any way. - Proof of immunizations required by law: This can be in the form of (1) the child's immunization record or (2) a written statement or verbal assurance (with records to follow) from the former school district or from a medical office that required immunizations have been administered or that a required series is in progress.
+Note: A family cannot be required to provide a passport, birth certificate, or Social Security number, and a school district cannot inquire about the child's or family's immigration status in any way. - Proof of immunizations required by law: This can be in the form of (1) the child's immunization record or (2) a written statement or verbal assurance (with records to follow) from the former school district or from a medical office that the required immunizations have been administered or that a required series is in progress.
 Note: Unless a child has a medical or religious/philosophical exemption, a child must have at least one dose of specific vaccinations or risk exclusion.
 There are certain exceptions to this requirement for students who are homeless, who are moving or transferring into a school in the commonwealth, or who are in foster care and are not able to provide immunization records at the time of enrollment but who may provide them later.
 For a full list of school vaccinations required for attendance, see Department of Health School Vaccination Fact Sheet.
 See ELC's fact sheet on School Immunization Requirements in Pennsylvania, also available in Spanish, for additional information.

-- Proof of residency: This can include any one of the following: a deed, lease, current utility bill, current credit card bill, property tax bill, vehicle registration, driver's license, or a DOT identification card.
-Families are not required to provide a lease to prove residency. - Parent registration statement: a sworn statement regarding the student's disciplinary history (usually on a form provided by the district at the time of enrollment), including whether the student has been expelled for a conviction or adjudication of delinquency for sexual assault of another student in the same school.
+- Proof of residency: This can include any one of the following: a deed, lease, current utility bill, current credit card bill, property tax bill, vehicle registration, driver's license, or a Department of Transportation (DOT) identification card.
+Note: Families are not required to provide a lease to prove residency. - Parent registration statement: a sworn statement regarding the student's disciplinary history (usually on a form provided by the district at the time of enrollment), including whether the student "has been or is suspended or expelled for offenses involving drugs, alcohol, weapons, infliction of injury or violence on school property,"4 and whether the student has been expelled for a conviction or adjudication of delinquency for sexual assault of another student in the same school.
+To learn more about this last issue, see ELC's fact sheet.